mbvoigt/AnodicICMS/README.txt

- The present script, inlcuding all accompanying sub-scripts, was used to analyze the data and prepare the figures for the manuscript entitled "Cathodic-leading pulses are more effective than anodic-leading pulses in intracortical microstimulation" by Mathias B. Voigt and Andrej Kral.
+ The present script, inlcuding all accompanying sub-scripts, was used to analyze the data and prepare the figures for the manuscript entitled "Cathodic-leading pulses are more effective than anodic-leading pulses in intracortical microstimulation of the auditory cortex" by Mathias B. Voigt and Andrej Kral.

  Abbreviations:
    CSD - Current-source density